 Writing Inspiration: When you go out into your neighborhood – what do you see that inspires you?
 Is it the old lady who lives in 446?
 Is it the garbage cans that never get picked up, or the old tree that looks like it’s going to come crashing through the Wilson’s new garage?
 Write about it.
 Here’s something that inspired me over on Istagram, which I’ve copied and pasted here.

 The Agave plant – aka The Century Plant- waits 25 to 80 years to bloom a stalk that flowers seed pods to propagate the next generation.
 It blooms like this when it knows it’s ready to die.
 Its death is sped up by putting all its energy and nutrients toward the growth of that stalk which will stand for a year or more until it falls and its seeds penetrate the earth.
 You can see her flayed open base yellowing in comparison to the other younger, healthier green Agave plants around her base.
 Once it starts growing, it grows at a rapid pace – 6 inches a day – and can rise more than 20 feet.

 I walk by this beauty every day on my way to and from work.
 Its story is a testimony towards beauty, dignity and legacy.
-Unfortunately Bertha – as I like to call her, although I’m not sure if a plant like this is male or female (likely male, I mean…look at that stalk!) – will likely come crashing down and shed her seeds on the sun roof of the Toyota SUV in the neighbors driveway.
+Unfortunately Bertha – as I like to call her, although I’m not sure if a plant like this is male or female (likely male, I mean…look at that stalk!) – will likely come crashing down and shed her seeds on the sun roof of the Range Rover in the neighbors driveway.